ozzytop/react-magento-api/README.md

 If you want to use this app go to:  , login your magento admin credentials and start using it.

+* Check if your server allows CORS, you could use the following module to allow it: https://github.com/splashlab/magento-2-cors-requests

 ## Installing your own application